conda-incubator/conda-pypi/docs/why/conda-vs-pypi.md

 distributes packages as `.conda` files, which can include Python libraries and pre-compiled binaries with dynamic links to other dependencies.
-In contrast, PyPI mostly uses `.whl` files (colloquially known as "wheels"), which typically bundle all required binaries or rely on system-level dependencies, as it lacks support for non-Python dependency declarations.
+In contrast, PyPI mostly uses `.whl` files (colloquially known as "wheels"), which typically bundle all required binaries or rely on system-level dependencies, as it lacks support for non-Python dependency declarations [^1].

 With that in mind, what are some potential ways this could break when combining the two ecosystems together?
 Because wheels typically include all of their pre-compiled binaries inside